mms112/ExpandWorldPrefabs/README.md

     - `filter: string, TamedName, *(S)*` would apply to pets with name containing "(S)".
   - For type `repair`, the filter is also checked for the player who did the repair.
     - Filter is valid if either the player or the object matches.
+  - Data type "items" can be used to filter containers.
+    - If item amount is not set, then the items must match exactly.
+    - If item amount is set, then at least that many items must match.
+    - Items are checked in the same order as they are defined in the "items" list.
+    - If item amount is set but items are not, then only the item count is checked.
 - bannedFilter: Data filter that must not be true.

 ### Object filters